shikiinai/worlds/content/Anamnesis/Fen.md

 # Personality
 <!-- Cheerful / Gloomy?
 Humorous / Violent?
 Active?
 Sociable?
 Intellectual?
 Virtuous?
 Expressive?
 Weakness / Worries / Unusual Traits.
 What is distinctive about them? -->
 Fen is reserved and a man of few words.
 He is loyal, though he already knows he's likely one of the "bad guys."
-He doesn't mind getting his hands dirtier as long as the Keres are alive and well; there is few that he hasn't done already, after all.
+He doesn't mind getting his hands dirtier as long as the Keres are alive and well; there's not much  that he hasn't done already, after all.
 ## Formative Experiences
 <!-- as an Infant / Young Child; include who was involved -->
 He doesn't remember :) You can't be hurt if you forget it, right? :)